These tips will help when you get an accident

 3. Not contacting the police straightway

-4. Not communicating your insurance provider
+4. Not communicating with your insurance provider

-Your insurance agent should always be called after you’ve swapped the following information with the other driver: name, address, phone number, insurance company name/policy number, license plate number/state, name of the vehicle owner and car year/make/model/color.
-Also, record details about the incident, such as the location, the time of the crash and a summary of how it happened.
+Your insurance agent should always be called after you’ve swapped the following information with the other driver: name, address, phone number, insurance company name/policy number, license plate number/state, name of the vehicle owner, and car year/make/model/color.
+Also, record details about the incident, such as the location, the time of the crash, and a summary of how it happened.
 Take pictures of the damage done to your vehicle.

 5. Accepting cash to “keep it quiet.”

-Some drivers—if they’re at fault and can face possible legal and/or insurance issues because of their record—might offer what looks like a adequate amount of cash to “fix the problem without contacting police or insurance companies.”
+Some drivers—if they’re at fault and can face possible legal and/or insurance issues because of their record—might offer what looks like an adequate amount of cash to “fix the problem without contacting the police or insurance companies.”
 This is a bad idea.
 Even if it doesn’t look like it will cost that much to fix your vehicle, you have no way of knowing how costly it may actually get.
 There’s also damage that you can’t see.
-Contacting police and your insurance agent is absolutely essential.
+Contacting the police and your insurance agent is essential.